 Frugal Christmas Dinner Ideas

-Holidays are great, but they can be expensive.
-You don’t have to sacrifice on the food, however, if you shop smart and consider some alternatives to pricey menu options.
+Holidays are great, but they sure can be expensive.
+One way to keep your budget in check is by looking for values on food – and considering some alternatives to some of the more pricey traditional food items.
 Here are suggestions for frugal menus that don’t compromise on variety or taste.

 The Main Course